Two-Stage Hydraulic Air Compressors For Service Trucks

 • Removal of moisture prior to the air reaching tools or equipment.

-What is acfm (actual cubic feet per minute) vs. scfm (standard cubic feet per minute)?
+What is ACFM (actual cubic feet per minute) vs. SCFM (standard cubic feet per minute)?

-Standard cubic feet per minute (scfm) measures the air output using a standard that takes atmospheric conditions into account.
+Standard cubic feet per minute (SCFM) measures the air output using a standard that takes atmospheric conditions into account.

 • The parameters are determined by the American Society of Mechanical Engineers (ASME) and are recognized across many industries.
 SCFM calculations are based on atmospheric conditions (standard conditions) to measure air mass flow from an air compressor.